Best Nutrition for PCOS Patients Wanting to Lose Weight

 - Anxiety and depression

-- Infertility/trouble conceiving
+- Infertility or trouble conceiving

-- Skin tags (small excess flaps of skin typically in the armpits or neck area)
+- Skin tags (small excess flaps of skin, typically in the armpits or neck area)

-- Hunger after eating
+- Hunger soon after eating (about 1 hour after eating)

 Can nutrition help with PCOS?

-Priority #1: Fill up on fiber from fruits, vegetables, and complex carbohydrates
+Fill up on fiber from fruits, vegetables, and complex carbohydrates

 Fiber is a specific type of carbohydrate that passes through the digestive tract mostly undigested.
-Carbohydrates that contain fiber are often referred to as “complex” carbohydrates, while carbohydrates that lack fiber are often referred to as “simple” carbohydrates.
+Carbohydrates that contain fiber are often referred to as complex carbohydrates, while carbohydrates that lack fiber are often referred to as simple carbohydrates.

 Unlike simple carbohydrates, complex carbohydrates have a stabilizing effect on blood sugar and insulin levels, and even support a healthy gut microbiome, which may improve PCOS symptoms.